 In the first

-part of this series, I showed you how to use Access 2007 as a graphical
+, I showed you how to use Access 2007 as a graphical

 front end to a back-end DB2 data server.
 Specifically, I showed you how to